 How to perform: get on the floor into a straight plank with your palms and toes on the floor.
 Support yourself on your palms and toes, keeping your hands directly below your shoulders.
 To achieve a straight plank, squeeze the abdominals and glutes, whilst keeping the hips aligned.
 Try to avoid an arched back.
 Then, place your right forearm and elbow onto the floor, followed by the left one and hold for 1-2 seconds.
 After this, lift yourself back onto your palms one arm at a time.
 Repeat this whilst keeping a tight core.

 This helps to improve technique, whilst strengthening your core and muscles used for all 4 strokes to prevent injuries.
-The bands provide a force which your muscles must work against.
+The bands provide a force that your muscles must work against.

 How to perform: all competitive and non-competitive swimmers should have resistance bands at home.
 However, if you don’t, you can just do the stroke mimic without resistance.
 Mimic your swim strokes as if you are in the water.
 This drill is more effective if you use a bench, a chair or remain in a standing position with bent knees as though you are in the water and not in contact with the ground.
 Try to mimic the technique as best as you can and use an extra push on the push phase of each stroke.